mui/material-ui/docs/src/pages/discover-more/related-projects/related-projects.md

 - [dx-react-chart-material-ui](https://devexpress.github.io/devextreme-reactive/react/chart/) A chart for Material-UI that visualizes data using a variety of series types, including bar, line, area, scatter, pie, and more ([custom license](https://js.devexpress.com/licensing/)).
 - [dx-react-grid-material-ui](https://devexpress.github.io/devextreme-reactive/react/grid/) A data grid for Material-UI with paging, sorting, filtering, grouping and editing features ([custom license](https://js.devexpress.com/licensing/)).
 - [material-ui-autosuggest](https://github.com/plan-three/material-ui-autosuggest) A fuzzy-search component for React and Material-UI.
+- [material-ui-next-pickers](https://github.com/chingyawhao/material-ui-next-pickers) A datepicker or timepicker in Material UI Next or can be imported as a clock or calendar component.
 - [material-ui-pickers](https://github.com/dmtrKovalenko/material-ui-pickers) Components that implement Material Design date and time pickers for Material-UI.
 - [material-ui-time-picker](https://github.com/TeamWertarbyte/material-ui-time-picker) A TimePicker for Material-UI.
-- [material-ui-next-pickers](https://github.com/chingyawhao/material-ui-next-pickers) A datepicker or timepicker in Material UI Next or can be imported as a clock or calendar component.
 - [mui-datatables](https://github.com/gregnb/mui-datatables) Responsive data tables for Material-UI with filtering, sorting, search and more.
 - [mui-downshift](https://github.com/techniq/mui-downshift) Thin layer over paypal's downshift to use Material-UI visual components.
+- [notistack](https://github.com/iamhosseindhv/notistack) Highly customisable notification snackbars that can be stacked on top of each other
 - [react-material-ui-typescript](https://github.com/goemen/react-material-ui-typescript) A boilerplate for React using Typescript, Material UI and Redux, React Router.
 - [react-media-material-ui](https://github.com/jcoreio/react-media-material-ui) Easily use breakpoints from your Material-UI theme with [react-media](https://github.com/ReactTraining/react-media).
 - [Wertarbyte](https://mui.wertarbyte.com/) Wertarbyte are using Material-UI for many of their projects.
 This is a collection of complementary components they have built.